-- Because they look at potential rental income when deciding on your application, banks may require you to charge at least a certain amount of rent.
+Because they look at potential rental income when deciding on your application, lenders may require you to charge at least a certain amount of rent.
 The idea is to create a buffer for those times when the property is vacant.

 Remortgaging for flexibility